QuickBooks Payroll · Setup

 $3,000–$6,000

-Fits: Employees in 3+ states, mid-year transition from another payroll provider, significant benefits administration (multiple plans, complex match formulas), or remote-first teams.
+Fixed-fee, written scope.
+Employees in 3+ states, a mid-year transition from another payroll provider, significant benefits administration (multiple plans, complex match formulas), or remote-first teams.

 - Everything in Standard, plus: